Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Experiments

 \subsection{Main Results}

-We show the Robust-AUC and its significance value of \textit{cartpole\_swingup}, \textit{walker\_stand}, \textit{quadruped\_walk} in Table~\ref{tab:mfrl}.
-Due to page limits, the results of other tasks are presented in Appendix (Table~\ref{tab:mfrl_extra}, Figure~\ref{fig:mfrl_extra}).
-In addition to calculating Robust-AUC under different perturbations, we also rank all algorithms and report the average rank as an overall robustness performance of each task.
-Notably, \textit{L1 Reg} and \textit{L2 Reg} do not improve on the robustness, and even impair the performance in comparison with the non-regularized agent on simple domains (\textit{cartpole} and \textit{walker}).
-In contrast, we observe that both \textit{L2 USR} and \textit{L1 USR} can outperform the default version under certain perturbations (e.g. \textit{L1 USR} in \textit{cartpole\_swingup} for pole\_length, \textit{L2 USR} in \textit{walker\_stand} for thigh\_length); they are, however, not effective for all scenarios.
+We show the \textit{Robust-AUC} and its significance value of \textit{cartpole\_swingup}, \textit{walker\_stand}, \textit{quadruped\_walk} in Table~\ref{tab:mfrl}.
+Due to page limits, the results of other tasks are presented in Appendix~\ref{sec:constant_perturbation_on_system_parameters}.
+In addition to calculating \textit{Robust-AUC} under different perturbations, we also rank all algorithms and report the average rank as an overall robustness performance of each task.
+Notably, \textit{L1-Reg} and \textit{L2-Reg} do not improve on the robustness, and even impair the performance in comparison with the None-Regularized agent on simple domains (\textit{cartpole} and \textit{walker}).
+In contrast, we observe that both \textit{L2-USR} and \textit{L1-USR} can outperform the default version under certain perturbations (e.g. \textit{L1-USR} in \textit{cartpole\_swingup} for pole\_length, \textit{L2-USR} in \textit{walker\_stand} for thigh\_length); they are, however, not effective for all scenarios.
 We argue that the underlying reason could be that the fixed shape of the uncertainty set cannot adapt to all perturbed cases.
-This is supported by the fact that \textit{Adv USR} achieves the best average rank among all perturbed scenarios, showing the best zero-shot generalization performance in continuous control tasks.
-For complex tasks like \textit{quadruped\_run}, it is surprising that \textit{L1 Reg} can achieve competitive results compared with \textit{Adv USR} but with slightly larger uncertainty on the Robust-AUC, probably because the sparsity by L1 regularization can reduce redundant features.
-We also report the relative robust performance of \textit{Adv USR} to \textit{None Reg} in Figure \ref{fig:mfrl} and the relative training time in Table~\ref{tab:computational_cost}.
-Under most types of perturbations, \textit{Adv USR} outperforms \textit{None Reg} with larger average robust performance and less variance, which clearly indicates its effectiveness to the robustness of RL algorithms.
-A video (\textit{quadruped\_walk.mov} in supplementary material) is provided as an intuitive demonstration of the effect of the \textit{Adv USR} when a walking quadruped is perturbed by different contact frictions.
+This is supported by the fact that \textit{Adv-USR} achieves the best average rank among all perturbed scenarios, showing the best zero-shot generalization performance in continuous control tasks.
+For complex tasks like \textit{quadruped\_run}, it is surprising that \textit{L1-Reg} can achieve competitive results compared with \textit{Adv-USR} but with slightly larger uncertainty on the \textit{Robust-AUC}, probably because the sparsity by L1 regularization can reduce redundant features.
+We also compare the computational cost of all algorithms both empirically and theoretically in Appendix~\ref{sec:computational_cost_all_algorithms}.
+It is concluded that \textit{Adv-USR} can improve the robustness in most cases without increasing too much computational burden.
+More limitations on the computational time are discussed in Section~\ref{sec:limitations}.
+We also carry out two additional testing scenarios to imitate the perturbation in real: all parameters deviate from the nominal values simultaneously (Appendix~\ref{sec:constant_perturbation_on_multiple_system_parameters}) and the perturbed value follows a random walk during the testing episode (Appendix~\ref{sec:noisy_perturbation_on_system_parameters}). \textit{Adv-USR} consistently performs best and is well-adapted to different perturbations.
+The additional analysis on the training process of \textit{Adv-USR} can be found in Appendix~\ref{sec:training_performances}.